 Q: Is it possible to combine different alert actions functionalities (SNMP trap, custom SQL script and custom command) in a single alert action profile?

-A: Yes, it is possible, as long as SQL script and command inputs are valid and SNMP trap is set properly.
-ApexSQL Monitor will eventually display specific error message on invalid syntax or point to an improper usage of particular script or command.
+A: Yes, it is possible, if SQL script and command inputs are valid and SNMP profile is set properly.
+ApexSQL Monitor will eventually display specific error message on invalid syntax or point to an improper usage of specific script or command.

 Q: What if part of the script fails during the execution?